anilje8930/anilspy/README.md

 5. It will download Latest codes for you in your PC

-6. Now change the directory to XploitSPY using command `cd XploitSPY`
+6. Now change the directory to AnilSPY using command `cd anilspy

 7. Now Login into Heroku CLI using command `heroku login -i` now enter your login details and hit Enter